Count Zborowski, Bligh Brothers, Aston Martin, Chitty Bang Bang & the Land Speed Record

 Photo: Chitty Bang Bang III

-Alongside the manufacturing of his own vehicles, the Count continued to build his collection of performance and luxury vehicles, which now included an early Bugatti and a beautiful Hispano-Suiza grand tourer.
+Alongside the manufacturing of his own vehicles, Louis continued to build his collection of performance and luxury vehicles, which now included an early Bugatti and a beautiful Hispano-Suiza grand tourer.

 Photo: The interior of the Bligh-Brothers bodied Hispano-Suiza